Contact Us

 2. It helps you create an easy and quick user experience for your customers, and it’s one of the best ways to accept credit cards on your phone seamlessly from around the world.
 A smooth one-click payment transaction is so much better than empty text inputs to enter credit card data.
 Especially, when you would need to save your details on the website in order to have a one-click payment on your return.
 In 2019 it’s essential that you are implementing the best features since requirements stage as user expectations are a lot higher these days.

-I’ve used a React Native framework for front-end and Laravel for back-end.
+I’ve used a React Native framework for front-end and Laravel development tools and resources for back-end.
 The general workflow to implement Apple Pay is as follows:

 1. Create a Merchant account.